 Here are 4 steps you can take today to improve your social environment.

-- Limit your time on digital time-suckers -When on social media, follow what makes you happ.!
+- Limit your time on digital time-suckers -When on social media, follow what makes you happy!
 Use platform tools to only show you people and pages that bring you joy.

 - Have a game plan – You’ve got to have a plan!
-If you limit your time devices/inactivity, you’ve got to replace the time spent with activities you love to do – reading, exercise, calling or even writing a snal-mail letter.
+If you limit your time devices/inactivity, you’ve got to replace the time spent with activities you love to do – reading, exercising, calling, or even writing a snail-mail letter.